NVlabs/flip/flip_evaluator/python/README.md

     Text file: `<name>.txt`<br>

 **Example usage:**
 To test the API, please inspect the `flip_evaluator/python/api_example.py` script.
 This shows how the available API commands may be used.
-Note that the script requires `matplotlib`.
 Please note that not all capabilities of the tool is available through the Python API.
 For example, the exposure map is not output when running HDR-FLIP.
 For that, use the tool or the C++ API in [FLIP.h](https://github.com/NVlabs/flip/blob/main/cpp/FLIP.h).

 To test the tool, start a shell, navigate to `flip_evaluator/python` and try: